rafalp/Misago/dev-docs/plugins/hooks/check-see-private-thread-permission-hook.md

 # `check_see_private_thread_permission_hook`

-This hook wraps the standard Misago function used to check if the user has a permission to see a private thread.
+This hook wraps a standard Misago function used to check if the user has a permission to see a private thread.
 Raises Django's `Http404` if they can't.

 ## Location